adwait1-g/adwait1-g.github.io/index.md

 Happy blogging!

+# moloch

+[moloch](https://molo.ch) is a system which can used for large scale, indexed packet capture and search.
+What this means is, it can capture, store and retrieve(on search) a large number of packets.
+The [website](https://molo.ch) describes the system in detail.
+It is opensource!
+You can read it's sourcecode [here](https://github.com/aol/moloch).
+The README of the github repo is amazing.
+It gives a overview of the system.

+The following are a few articles about moloch.

+1. [Installing moloch](/moloch/2019/05/22/installing-moloch.html): I spent a lot of time to get it working.
+So, I thought I can list the procedure and a few places I spend time figuring it out.

+A lot more coming up!

 # Random Stuff

 [Link to Random Stuff](/random/stuff/2019/04/28/random-stuff-mainpage.html)

 This is literally random stuff.
 Just something I think about sometimes.
-There might be stuff which might trigger you.
-Read it at your own discretion.
+Read it with a pinch of salt!

 ---------------------------------------------------